nijoakim/eppp/README.md

 - `epppu current-division`
 - `epppu skin-depth`

-For doumentation on the different commands use
+For documentation on the different commands use
 `epppu <command> -h`.

 ## Installation